kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 If using a legacy BIOS motherboard, you can simply run `mkfs.ext3 /dev/sda3`.
-If you are on a computer with UEFI, you will need a EFI System Partition with a FAT32 filesystem, which can be created by runnning `mkfs.fat -F32 /dev/sda3`.
+If you are on a computer with UEFI, you will need a EFI System Partition with a FAT32 filesystem, which can be created by running `mkfs.fat -F32 /dev/sda3`.

 To create the swap partition, simply run `mkswap /dev/sda2` and then `swapon /dev/sda2`.